 Without cash, central banks could provide digital currencies to the public and compete with retail banks

 Central banks already provide digital From the Latin word moneta, nickname that was given by Romans to the goddess Juno because there was a minting workshop next to her temple.
 Money is any item that is generally accepted as payment for goods and services and repayment of debts, such as taxes, in a particular region, country or socio-economic context.
 Its onset dates back to the origins of humanity and its physical representation has taken on very varied forms until the appearance of metal coins.
 The banknote, a typical representati...
 More to financial institutions in the form of deposits.
-But so far, for the consumer, electronic payments have been offered by the financial industry, not the See Central Bank.
+But so far, for the consumer, electronic payments have been offered by the financial industry, not the See Central Bank More.

 But several factors could This is the action by which certain banknotes and/or coins are exchanged for the same amount in banknotes/coins of a different face value, or unit value.
-See Exchange. this.
+See Exchange.
+More this.
 Firstly, if cash were abolished, consumers could prefer to hold claims on the central bank to avoid the risk of default by a commercial bank.
 Secondly, technology and in particular Distributed Ledger Technology could contribute to make digital money easier and more cost-efficient to implement.

 Many central banks – including the Bank of Canada, the Bank of England, the ECB, the People’s Bank of China and the Sveriges Riksbank – are conducting research on the topic.
-BBVA research “consider it likely that a Central Bank Digital The money used in a particular country at a particular time, like dollar, yen, euro, etc., consisting of banknotes and coins, that does not require endorsement as a medium of exchange. will be adopted at least by some central banks over the next few years.”
+BBVA research “consider it likely that a Central Bank Digital The money used in a particular country at a particular time, like dollar, yen, euro, etc., consisting of banknotes and coins, that does not require endorsement as a medium of exchange.
+More will be adopted at least by some central banks over the next few years.”
 This will likely incur potentially large disruption to the existing payment infrastructure.

 Consumers actually want it